swissmanu/mse-paper-rxjs-debugger/content/content.md

 # Introduction

-Software development consists mainly of two part: One part is about creating novel applications, the creative process [CITE] of building a solution to a specific problem [CITE].
+Software development consists of two parts: The first part is about creating novel applications, about the creative process [CITE] of building solutions to specific problems [CITE].
 The other part is about understanding the behavior, source code and composition of existing programs [CITE].
+The second part is important in a variety of scenarios: ...

 - Nice: Previous work showed its possible [@Salvaneschi_Mezini_2016_Inspector]
 - Why not for RxJS?